GET 50% OFF any Yousician plan – available only on our website! Claim your discount here >

 • To play a slide, play a note and simply slide your finger either up or down the string to another fret.
 With bends, you bend the string across the neck of your guitar in order to change the pitch of a note.

-With these instructions, you should be ready to read guitar tabs and start playing your favorite songs without having to know standard notation.
+With these instructions, you’ll be ready to read guitar tabs and start playing your favorite songs without having to know standard notation.

-Learning how to read sheet music is fast and easy with Yousician, and it is one of the best things that you can do to help kickstart your playing.
-Reading guitar sheet music is an incredibly efficient way to learn how to do just about anything on the guitar.
-You’ll find tabs integrated into the Yousician app as well, which is even more proof that it works — and works well.
+Learning how to read guitar tabs is fast and easy with Yousician, and it is one of the best things you can do to help kickstart your playing.
+Reading guitar tabs is an incredibly efficient way to learn how to do just about anything on the guitar.
+You’ll also find tabs integrated into the Yousician app.

-With Yousician, you can also learn songs using standard notation by changing notation styles from the app’s settings.
+With Yousician, you can also learn songs using standard notation by changing notation styles in the app’s settings.
 Give the Yousician app a try with our seven-day free trial.

 Start your free trial